 Staff recommends that this CPA be included in the first year of the assessment process.
-Compared to some CPAs with similar scores on the Opportunity + Wellbeing indicator, Central ABQ scored near the average for Growth + Livability.
+Compared to the CPAs with similar scores on the Opportunity + Wellbeing indicator, Central ABQ scored near the average for Growth + Livability, and therefore higher overall.
+For this reason, staff recommends that this CPA be third in the first year.